 Threat/Policy Objectives Addressing the Threat/Policy Rationale T.TSF_COMPROMISE A user or process may cause, through an unsophisticated attack, TSF data, or executable code to be inappropriately accessed (viewed, modified, or deleted).
 O.RESIDUAL_INFORMATION The TOE will ensure that any information contained in a protected resource within its Scope of Control is not released when the resource is reallocated.
-O.RESIDUAL_INFORMATIO N is necessary to mitigate this threat, because even if the security mechanisms do not allow a user to view TSF data, if TSF data were to reside inappropriately in a resource that was made available to a user, that user would be able to view the TSF data without authorization.
-O.PARTIAL_SELF_PROTECTI ON The TSF will maintain a domain for its own execution that protects itself and its resources from external interference, tampering, or unauthorized disclosure through its own interfaces.
+N is necessary to mitigate this threat, because even if the security mechanisms do not allow a user to view TSF data, if O.PARTIAL_SELF_PROTECTI ON The TSF will maintain a domain for its own execution that protects itself and its resources from external interference, tampering, or unauthorized disclosure through its own interfaces.
 O.PARTIAL_SELF_PROTECTI ON ensures the TOE is capable of protecting itself from attack.
 O.MANAGE The TOE will provide all the functions and facilities necessary to support the authorized administrators in their management of the security of the TOE, and restrict these functions and facilities from unauthorized use.
 O.MANAGE is necessary because an access control policy is specified to control access to TSF data.
 This objective is used to dictate who is able to view and modify TSF data, as well as the behavior of TSF functions.